Amaryt09/maze/README.md

 - When are you adding updates or new games?
 	- Every 1 or 2 weeks

-- When is it coming for mobile?
+- Are there mobile controls?
-	- Very soon.
+	- Yes, there are.

 # Help
 If you need help join the discord: